Tourism in Hungary: Regional tourism

 Lake Balaton in western Hungary is the largest freshwater lake in Central Europe.
 It is the second most important tourist destination in Hungary.
 2.5 million tourists visited the lake in 1994.
-Hungary's other tourist attractions include spas, excellent facilities for activity holidays, and cultural attractions such as the villages of the Great Hungarian Plain and the art treasures found in Budapest.
+Hungary's other tourist attractions include spas, facilities for activity holidays, and cultural attractions such as the villages of the Great Hungarian Plain and the art treasures found in Budapest.
 Hungary has more than 400 camping grounds.
 There are more than 2,500 km of dedicated bicycle lanes in the country.
 Fishing is popular in Hungary and almost half of the country's 130,000 hectares of rivers and lakes are used by anglers.
-The country has excellent opportunities for birdwatching, and horse riding and hunting are also popular.
+The country has opportunities for birdwatching, and horse riding and hunting are also popular.

 Tourist regions

 According to the Hungarian Central Statistical Office there were 27 695 465 recorded overnight stays in Hungary during 2016 which is +7.0% change compared to 2015.